Raybird/docker-phpfarm/README.md

 custom changes
 --------------
-* added xdebug for php 5.3, and changed some default values to use it add to .htaccess
+* added xdebug for php 5.3, and changed some default values to use it add to .htaccess:

     php_value xdebug.remote_host      172.17.42.1
     php_value xdebug.remote_port      9000